Your Airbnb vacation rental business represents a significant investment—and we’re not just talking about time and money.

 You can, and should, report significant guest disturbances to Airbnb, and you should leave honest and informative reviews on your guests as well.

 Airbnb transactions are monitored and regulated by the Airbnb Terms of Service that all users agree to sign up.
-All Airbnb rules, including your specific House Rules, are in fact, legally binding.
+All Airbnb rules, including your specific House Rules listed in your digital Airbnb guest book, are in fact, legally binding.